vjmanzo/FMT/FMT/_readme/Codesign.md

-**Codesign and Notarize Max Standalone for distribution outside of the Mac App Store.**
+**How to Codesign and Notarize Max Standalone for distribution outside of the Mac App Store.**

 **Setup keychain access** (https://developer.apple.com/account/resources/certificates/add)